thomas9t/spatial-econ-cnn/README.md

 This phase uses trained models to generate predictions for each image in our data set and finally produces the results in our draft based on these predictions.

 ### Instructions for generating predictions
-1. Download trained models [GoogleDrive](https://drive.google.com/drive/folders/1-tBN5XbsCJ3wysHZhZJUYIIzT0VQx_er?usp=sharing), or run the training scripts as described in the previous phase.
+1. Download trained models in weights folder here [GoogleDrive](https://drive.google.com/drive/folders/1UgE9rTIyKP_q8Ujfad3bPLdQvz2Z3Xx0?usp=sharing), or run the training scripts as described in the previous phase.
 Each model is represented by a directory in the folder linked here.
 Copy the models to the `/weights` folder of this repository.
-2. Download the prediction data (if you haven't already) [GoogleDrive](https://drive.google.com/file/d/1NK3TCo6-XbS_I0dHf8eEdDuf22mYXSNn/view?usp=sharing) and unzip it to the `/data` folder of this repository.
+2. Download the prediction data (if you haven't already) which is the `testing_dataset` in the data folder here [GoogleDrive](https://drive.google.com/file/d/1NK3TCo6-XbS_I0dHf8eEdDuf22mYXSNn/view?usp=sharing) and unzip it to the `/data` folder of this repository.
 3. Run the script `run_predictions.sh`.
 There are several different run configurations listed in `run_training.sh` which can reproduce the various aspects of the paper.
 Inspect `run_predictions.sh` for more detail.
 The final hyperparameters we selected (via grid search as described in the paper) are hard coded in the calls here.
 Predictions are written as CSV files keyed by `img_id` to the `/data/predictions` folder of this repository (although this can be configured to write somewhere else as needed).
 If you encounter errors complaining that a model could not be found, please ensure the environment variable `CNN_PROJECT_ROOT` is set correctly (e.g. to the root directory of this repository).

 Predictions and geographic shapefiles at the level of our large images can be accessed in this repository under data>applications.
 Also shared is a version which has been geographically crosswalked to 2010 Census Blocks.
 The unique identifier for images is img_id, and for Census Blocks is gisjoin (as defined by NHGIS [here](https://www.nhgis.org/geographic-crosswalks)).
 Within each file are predictions of income and population which are generated in our out of sample model (as described in section 3.4).
 The variable inc_0_feature for example refers to the predicted log income in 2000, using the model including initial conditions.
 The variable dpop_9_19, conversely is our prediction of the log change in population from 2009 to 2019, in the model excluding initial conditions.
 Note that difference predictions are not crosswalked to the Block version of these data.